Skip to main content

 Which company has more employees?

-HeyGen has approximately 120 employees, while Kapwing has approximately 50-200.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+HeyGen has about 120 employees; Kapwing has about 50-200.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are HeyGen and Kapwing competitors?